Xidian-ICTT-YB/DevGen/README.md

 The core stage of **DevGen** mainly involves using LLM to guide the generation of virtual device code.
 The specific details can be found in the `DevGen_Core` directory.

+## Repair Case Library Construction
+We identified common errors and established a case library to assist LLMs in making corrections, with 9 categories and 15 repair cases in the `Case_Repair_Library` directory.

 ## Integration and Fuzzing

 1. Simplify the static analysis part of the code and generate a JSON file,run `python3 generate_json.py`